Skip to content ↓

 1. Reporting Absence

-Parents/Carers will be expected to provide an acceptable reason for every absence and must report an absence on the day by contacting:
+Parents/Carers will be expected to provide an acceptable reason for every absence and will be able to report an absence on the day by contacting:

-If absence reasons are medical, evidence will need to be provided such as a stamped medical card, hospital letter or prescription in order for the absence to be authorised.
-We will mark absence for physical or mental illness as authorised, unless we have a concern about the authenticity of the illness.
+If absence reasons are medical, evidence will need to be provided such as a stamped medical card, appointment text message, hospital letter or prescription in order for the absence to be authorised.
+We will mark absence for physical or mental illness as authorised unless we have a concern about the authenticity of the illness.
+If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents will be notified of this in advance or at the time.

-• If a pupil is absent without communication, the Attendance Team will attempt to contact parents.
-You will receive a text message via the Keep Kids Safe Text system after morning registration to request that you contact school to report the reason for your child’s absence.
-If you do not report your child’s absence following this text, you will receive a phone call from a member of the Attendance Team.
-If the Attendance Team is unable to contact you, you will receive a home visit - even if it is the first day of absence.
+• If a pupil is absent without communication, the attendance team will attempt to contact parents.
+You will receive a text message via Arbor after morning registration to request that you contact school to report the reason for your child’s absence.
+If you do not report your child’s absence following this text, you will receive a phone call from a member of the attendance team.
+If the attendance team is unable to contact you, you will likely receive a home visit - even if it is the first day of absence in order to check that both you and your child are ok

-• When a pupil is absent for two or more days, without the school being provided with a reason, a member of the Attendance Team will conduct a home visit.
-Home visits from the Attendance Team are supportive and intended to establish if any actions need to be put in place to support a child’s return to school.
+• When a pupil is absent for three or more days without the school being provided with a reason, a member of the attendance team will conduct a home visit.
+Home visits from the attendance team are supportive and intended to establish if any actions need to be put in place in order to support a child’s return to school.

-• For extended periods of absence without reason, we may also contact the Child Missing Education Team at the Local Authority, and/or sibling primary schools to support with enquiries about the whereabouts of the child.
+• For extended periods of absence without reason, we may also contact the Child Missing Education Team at the Council and/or sibling primary schools to support with enquiries about the whereabouts of the child.

 Reporting and Requesting Planned Absences

-Attending a medical or dental appointment will be counted as authorised as long as the pupil’s parent/carer notifies the school in advance of the appointment by calling 0113 3871886 or the attendance mobile on 0796087351.
+Attending a medical or dental appointment will be counted as authorised as long as the pupil’s parent/carer notifies the school in advance of the appointment by providing the necessary medical evidence.
 You will need to show your appointment text or letter to verify your appointment.
 However, we encourage parents/carers to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary by returning promptly to school following their appointment and also attend prior to appointment if not first thing in the morning.
-The appointment should be made at the start/end of the academy day to minimise disruption to learning, if it needs to take place during the school day.
+The appointment should be made at the start/end of the academy day to minimise disruption to learning.

 The pupil’s parent/carer must also apply for other types of term-time absence as far in advance as possible of the requested absence.
-Please see section 7 to find out which term-time absences are authorised.
+Go to section 7 to find out which term-time absences are authorised.

 1. Recording Absence